PEON (PEON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PEON Historical Price

-According to the latest data gathered on PEON live price page, the current price of PEON is 0USD.
-The circulating supply of PEON(PEON) is 1.00B PEON , giving it a market capitalization of $66.25K.
+According to the latest data gathered on PEON live price page, the current price of PEON is 0.00006152USD.
+The circulating supply of PEON(PEON) is 1.00B PEON , giving it a market capitalization of $61.56K.

 The PEON Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PEON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.